PRAYING FOR BREAKTHROUGH IN YOUR WORLD

-So many people have no one in their lives to pray for them.
+So many people have no one to pray for them.
 Yet we have a God who is infinitely greater than any problems or trials.
-We need to tap into that divine Source of supernatural power for breakthrough to occur.
+We need to tap into that divine source of supernatural power by prayer for breakthrough to occur in their lives.

 “For everyone born of God overcomes the world.
 This is the victory that has overcome the world, even our faith.” – 1 John 5:4

 Faith underlies breakthrough for any problem or area of resistance.
 When we place absolute trust in our Lord, we overcome because the Overcomer abides in us.
 We have victory because the Victorious One fights for us.
-When problems overwhelm, faith acts as our shield to resist the “fiery darts of the enemy” (Ephesians 6:13)… like discouragement, defeat, despair.
+When problems overwhelm, faith acts as our shield to resist the “fiery darts of the enemy” (Ephesians 6:16)… darts like discouragement, defeat or despair.

 “Return to Me with all your heart, with fasting, weeping, and mourning.
 So rend your hearts and not your garments, and return to the Lord your God.
 For He is gracious and compassionate, slow to anger, abounding in loving devotion.” – Joel 2:12-13

 Repentance is key to breakthrough.
 In biblical times, people fasting would tear their clothes to outwardly express their grief and sorrow over sin.
 Yet God desires that we instead allow our hearts to be torn over our sin.
 Breakthrough comes from a rending of our hearts… a longing for restoration.
-We then have a renewed anointing of His Spirit and power.
+When we repent, we have a renewed anointing of His Spirit and power.

 “Look, I am the Lord, the God over every creature.
 Is anything too difficult for Me?” – Jeremiah 32:27